 Some specialise in helping specific groups, like people with a disability, women, singles and older people.

-Community Housing Federation of Victoria's website has a full list of providers of different types of community housing.
+Community Housing Industry Association Victoria's website has a full list of organisations that are members of the Community Housing Industry Association Victoria.

 Community housing provides different types of house depending on the needs and preferences of the family or individual.